SherG/perpetual-elm/exampleSite/content/services/sloc.md

 featured: true
 weight: 1
 ---
 Get business capital with affordable payments and zero friction.
-Same-day funding possible.
-Most merchants receive funding between 24- 72 hours.
+Receive an offer within 24 hours.

 Payback period is 12 months or longer.